 Meet the team

-You can follow your lead educators by selecting the links to their FutureLearn profile pages and selecting ‘Follow’.
+You can follow your Lead Educator by selecting the link to their FutureLearn profile page and selecting ‘Follow’.
 That way, you’ll be able to see all the comments that they make.

 Checking your progress